-2015 Incentive Plan
+(d) 2015 Incentive Plan

-Under the 2015 Incentive Plan (the "Plan"), most recently approved by the Company's shareholders on April 29, 2016, the Board of Directors may grant stock options to directors, officers, employees or consultants of the Company and deferred share units ("DSU's") to directors and officers of the Company up to an aggregate of 10% of the Company's issued and outstanding common shares.
+The Company's 2015 Incentive Plan (the "Plan"), was approved by shareholders of the Company on April 26, 2017.
+Under the Plan the Board of Directors may grant stock options to directors, officers, employees or consultants of the Company and deferred share units ("DSUs") to directors and officers of the Company up to an aggregate of 10% of the Company's issued and outstanding common shares.
 The number of common shares reserved for issuance as DSU's under the Plan is fixed at a maximum of 1,314,778.